 Stockholders of Peregrine, as recorded in our stock register at the close of business on August 26, 2002, may vote at the Annual Meeting.
 Each share of Peregrine's Common Stock is entitled to one vote.
-As of August 26, 2002, there were 117,896,749 shares of our Common Stock outstanding and entitled to vote.
-The number of shares entitled to vote as of August 26, 2002 excludes 500,000 shares of our Common Stock sold to Mr. Swartz, one of our directors, which is subject to stockholder approval as discussed on page 8.
+As of August 26, 2002, there were [] shares of our Common Stock outstanding and entitled to vote.